 Active participation in class (10%)

-When this class is taken for 5 EC, no final paper is required.
+Paper (50%).
+When this class is taken for 5 ects, no final paper is required.

-- Johannes M. van Ophuijsen, Marlein van Raalte, & Peter Stork (edd.), Protagoras of Abdera: The Man, His Measure.
-Leiden 2013 (available in the University Library), the following papers:
+Johannes M. van Ophuijsen, Marlein van Raalte, & Peter Stork (edd.), Protagoras of Abdera: The Man, His Measure.
+Leiden 2013 (available in the University Library),

 Noburu Notomi, ‘A Protagonist of the Sophistic Movement?
 Protagoras in Historiography’, pp. 11-36